-- Play horn in an ensemble every semester during which you take studio lessons. - Complete a least five semesters of a conducted ensemble (Wind Ensemble, Humboldt Symphony, or Intermediate Orchestra) - Complete at least two semesters of Chamber Music - Complete a minimum of 8 semesters of Ensemble participation
+- Play horn in an ensemble every semester during which you take studio lessons. - Complete at least five semesters of a conducted Ensemble (Symphonic Band, Humboldt Symphony, or Intermediate Orchestra) - Complete at least two semesters of Chamber Music - Complete a minimum of 8 semesters of Ensemble participation

-- Play horn in an ensemble every semester during which you take studio lessons. - Complete at least eight semesters of a conducted Ensemble (Wind Ensemble, Humboldt Symphony, or Intermediate Orchestra) - Complete at least four semesters of Chamber Music

-• Complete a minimum of 12 Ensemble courses.
+- Play horn in an ensemble every semester during which you take studio lessons. - Complete at least eight semesters of a conducted Ensemble (Symphonic Band, Humboldt Symphony, or Intermediate Orchestra) - Complete at least four semesters of Chamber Music - Complete a minimum of 12 Ensemble courses

-- Complete at least four semesters of a conducted instrumental ensemble (Intermediate Orchestra, Wind Ensemble, Humboldt Symphony) - Complete at least one semester of a jazz ensemble - Complete at least one semester of chamber music - Complete at least two semesters of a vocal ensemble - Complete a minimum of 8 semesters of ensemble participation
+- Complete at least four semesters of a conducted instrumental Ensemble (Intermediate Orchestra, Symphonic Band, Humboldt Symphony) - Complete at least one semester of a jazz ensemble - Complete at least one semester of chamber music - Complete at least two semesters of a vocal ensemble - Complete a minimum of 8 semesters of Ensemble participation

-- A conducted ensemble on your instrument every semester - At least four semesters of chamber music and/or jazz ensembles - At least one semester of Intermediate Orchestra on a "Families" instrument - At least four semesters of vocal ensembles (with as much variety as possible)
+- A conducted ensemble on your instrument every semester - At least four semesters of chamber music and/or jazz ensembles - At least one semester of Intermediate Orchestra on a Techniques Class instrument - At least four semesters of vocal ensembles (with as much variety as possible)